Dispute Resolution Service

 A trade mark of any type can be useful in demonstrating rights in a name that’s the same or similar to the disputed domain name, but this isn’t absolutely necessary.
 If you do hold a registered trade mark, remember to include proof of the registration when submitting your complaint.

-The Experts talk about trade mark misuse further in the Experts’ Overview, such as fair use of a domain name which could incorporate a trade mark, or when simply including a trade marked word or phrase in a domain name without the holder’s consent could be considered unfair.
+The Experts talk about trade mark misuse further in the Experts’ Overview (PDF), such as fair use of a domain name which could incorporate a trade mark, or when simply including a trade marked word or phrase in a domain name without the holder’s consent could be considered unfair.

 Showing when you had rights